Commitments and Contingencies

 11. Commitments and Contingencies

-All of the Company’s existing leases as of June 30, 2020 are classified as operating leases.
-As of June 30, 2020, the Company has one material operating lease for facilities with a remaining term expiring in 2022.
+All of the Company’s existing leases as of September 30, 2020 are classified as operating leases.
+As of September 30, 2020, the Company has one material operating lease for facilities with a remaining term expiring in 2022.
 The existing lease has fair value renewal options, none of which are considered certain of being exercised or included in the minimum lease term.
 The discount rate used in the calculation of the lease liability was 9.9%.
 The rates implicit within the Company’s leases are generally not determinable, therefore, the Company’s incremental borrowing rate is used to determine the present value of lease payments.
 The determination of the Company’s incremental borrowing rate requires judgment.
 Because the Company currently has no outstanding debt, the incremental borrowing rate for each lease is primarily based on publicly-available information for companies within the same industry and with similar credit profiles.
 The rate is then adjusted for the impact of collateralization, the lease term and other specific terms included in the Company’s lease arrangements.
-The incremental borrowing rate is determined at lease commencement, or as of January 1, 2019 for operating leases in existence upon adoption of ASC 842.
+The incremental borrowing rate is determined at lease commencement, or as of January 1, 2019 for operating leases in existence upon adoption of ASC 842, Leases (ASC 842).
 The incremental borrowing rate is subsequently reassessed upon a modification to the lease arrangement.
 ROU assets are subsequently assessed for impairment in accordance with the Company’s accounting policy for long-lived assets.
-Operating lease costs are presented as part of general and administrative expenses in the condensed consolidated statement of operations, and for the three and six months ended June 30, 2020 approximated $50,000 and $101,000, respectively, and for three and six months ended June 30, 2019 approximated $50,000 and $101,000, respectively.
-For the three and six months ended June 30, 2020, operating cash flows used for operating leases approximated $77,000 and $154,000, respectively, and for three and six months ended June 30, 2019 approximated $75,000 and $149,000, respectively.
-The right of use assets exchanged for operating lease obligations was $0.
-The day one non-cash addition of right of use assets due to adoption of ASC 842 was $538,000.
+Operating lease costs are presented as part of general and administrative expenses in the condensed consolidated statements of operations, and for the three and nine months ended September 30, 2020 approximated $50,000 and $151,000, respectively, and for three and nine months ended September 30, 2019 approximated $50,000 and $151,000, respectively.
+For the three and nine months ended September 30, 2020, operating cash flows used for operating leases approximated $77,000 and $231,000, respectively, and for three and nine months ended September 30, 2019 approximated $75,000 and $224,000, respectively.

 Risks and Uncertainties